iExecBlockchainComputing/documentation-tools/overview/helloWorld/4-manageDataAccess.md

 </div>

 <div class="solution-note">
   <p>When you protect your data, you can authorize specific <span class="highlight">users</span> and <span class="highlight">applications</span> to access it.
-This means an authorized user will be able to use an authorized iExec Application to compute your protected data.</p>
+This means an authorized user will be able to use an authorized iApp to compute your protected data.</p>
 </div>

 ## The Authorization Flow